 Many children enter foster care because their parents are struggling with their mental health or addiction.
 When parents' needs are addressed, reunification can be achieved.

-Adam*, 13, was a quiet child with special needs who was in need of a family that would allow him to flourish.
+Adam*, 13, was a quiet child with autism who was in need of a family that would allow him to flourish.

-Most children in care have histories of trauma, and many have additional special needs.
+Most children in care have histories of trauma.
+Many also have disabilities.
 Finding a suitable placement is important for ensuring a healthy, nurturing environment for the child.